alamedyang/natlang-parser/docs-sources/top.md

 ## Show dialog block

-This block combines a dialog definition (see [dialog block](#dialog-block)) with its use within a script (the `SHOW_DIALOG` action).

-Must be used inside a [script block](#script-block).

-### Syntax

 ```
 show dialog ($string) {}
 ```

+This block combines a dialog definition (see [dialog block](#dialog-block)) with its use within a script (the `SHOW_DIALOG` action).

-The dialog name (**$string**) is optional.
+The dialog name ([string](#string)) is optional.
 Internally, the JSON still requires a dialog name, but if absent, the MGS Natlang translator generates one based on the file name and line number.
 For authors writing content in MGS Natlang exclusively, this will be entirely invisible.
 Omitting dialog names for one-offs is recommended to keep things clean.

+Must be used inside a [script block](#script-block).

 ### Block contents